-8 Square Competitors for POS & Credit Card Processing
+Square Competitors for POS & Credit Card Processing in 2023

 This article is part of a larger series on POS Systems.

-Square is a free point-of-sale (POS) system and payment processor many small businesses use because it’s an affordable, all-in-one solution.
-Although it once dominated the market, many Square competitors now offer comparable products and services.
-Depending on your business, you may find better functionality or a lower price point using an alternative.
+Square is a free point-of-sale (POS) system and payment processor many small businesses use as an affordable, all-in-one solution.
+However, depending on your business, you may find better functionality (and reliability) at a similar price point using an alternative.

 The best Square competitors are: